 There are two main elements to the cost of live in care, one is the part that gets paid to the carer, the other is the part that gets paid to the agency.

 The other main part of the cost of live in care is that which is paid to the agency for which there is an enormous range of prices.
-The lowest we are aware of is £108 a week but some agencies charge over £500 a week and this is for the agency fees alone!
+The lowest is around £100 a week but some agencies charge over £500 a week and this is for the agency fees alone!
 Very often this cost is hidden as agencies won’t tell you how much goes to the agency and how much to the carer.
 Managed agencies tend to be more expensive and typically charge several hundred pounds a week for their service.
-Introduction agencies typically charge between £108 and £300 a week.
+Introduction agencies typically charge between £100 and £300 a week.
 (The difference between managed and introduction agencies will be explained in the next blog post).
-The cost of the agency fees was the main complaint we heard from clients which is why we decided to set up a service that charges less than anyone else but at the same time, providing a better, more friendly service.
-Our service fee is only £12.80 a day (£86.90 a week) allowing people make huge savings to their overall care bill.
+The cost of the agency fees was the main complaint we heard from clients which is why we decided to set up a service that charges a fair price but at the same time providing a better, more friendly service.
+Our service fee is £15 a day (£105 a week) allowing people make huge savings to their overall care bill.